 Team Play: Traditional Team & Modified Team play is being offered.

 Park in the back of the school and enter via door with Special Olympics air banners (door 32).

 Awards will be given after the final match.
 Gold medal winners will advance to Fall Games.

-Lunch will be provided to athletes and coaches.
-Concessions will be available for sale.
+Snacks will be provided to registered athletes and coaches.

 Who We Are